DOI-USGS/EGRET/README.md

 	savePath<-"/Users/rhirsch/Desktop/"
 	saveResults(savePath)

-This is a sample workflow for a flowHistory application for the Mississippi River at Keokuk, Iowa for the entire record.
+This is a sample workflow for a flowHistory application for the entire record.

 	library(dataRetrieval)
 	library(EGRET)